Phobos-developers/Syringe/README.md

 See defiitions and macroses at [`Include/Syringe.h`](Include/Syringe.h).

+**Recommendation: always use *extended hook* instead of *generic hook* (and do not use `nullptr` case for name for extended hooks) to prevent problems with dynamic module base when basic address is different.
+Also, it should help with ASLR (need testing).**

 ### Generic Hook

 Common original syringe hook.
 Can be placed only at executable and there is no any conditions for disable it.